Financial Analyst IV

 - Graduation with a Bachelor’s degree from an accredited college or university with major course work in a field related to Finance, Accounting, or Economics plus five (5) years’ experience in a related field.

 - A Master’s degree in Finance, Accounting, Economics, Business or Public Administration or other relevant field may be substituted for 2 years’ experience.

 - A five (5) year accounting (MAcy) degree or CPA designation may be substituted for 1 years’ experience.

 - Experience in budgeting (spending, appropriation, planning and accounting), financial reconciliation, and developing, analyzing, and writing financial reports

 - Experience with financial forecasting, debt/commercial paper management, and cash reserve requirements

 - Experience with researching and providing guidance on federal and state legislation, regulations, and standards

 - Experience providing leadership and peer review of work

-- Experience with financial software such as AIMS, e-Capris, Microstrategy, SIRE, or other related financial and/or business intelligence software system
+- Experience with financial software such as AIMS, e-Capris, Microstrategy, or other related financial and/or business intelligence software systems

 - Ability to travel to more than one work location